-Facelift surgery “turns back the clock”, improving the visible signs of aging by removing the lines and folds between the cheeks and nose and lips, over the jawline, and in the neck.
-It removes excess fat and tightens the underlying muscles and skin of your face and neck.
-It also rejuvenates the middle and lower part of the face, making you look fresher and more youthful and relaxed, and feeling more self-confident.
+Deep plane facelift (rhytidectomy) surgery improves the visible signs of aging by removing the lines and folds between the cheeks and nose and lips, over the jawline, and in the neck.
+It removes excess fat and tightens the underlying muscles and skin of your face and neck..

-Here in Sydney, our Specialist Plastic Surgeon Dr Charles Cope often combines a facelift with other procedures such as a brow lift, which lifts sagging eyebrows, blepharoplasty, which is eyelid surgery to remove skin or fat and fat injections or facial fat transfer, which can be combined to rejuvenate the upper part of the face.
+Here in Sydney, our Specialist Plastic Surgeon Dr Charles Cope often combines a deep plane facelift (rhytidectomy) with other procedures such as blepharoplasty (eyelid surgery to remove skin or fat), or a brow lift (browplasty) lifting the eyebrows and facial fat transfer, which can be combined to address concerns in the upper part of the face.

-There are also a number of options if you are not ready for face lift surgery, from Thermage lasser skin tightening, to suture lifts or mini-face lifts such as the S-lift.
-While the effects are not as good or as long-lasting as a proper facelift, the improvement will leave you looking younger and more refreshed.
+There are also a number of options if you are not ready for a deep plane face lift, such as SkinTyte or Ultraformer III skin tightening treatments, with less downtime than surgery.
+While the effects are not as good or as long-lasting as a deep plane facelift, there will be some improvement*.

-Many patients who have face lift surgery in Sydney also have the facial skin rejuvenated with skin treatments such as the medical grade Fraxel re:store DUAL laser, Thermage lasser skin tightening, Dermaroller, IPL (intense pulse light), or medical grade peels which improves the texture and appearance of the skin.
+Many patients who have deep plane face lift surgery in Sydney also have the facial skin rejuvenated with skin treatments such as Halo or Profractional laser resurfacing, or Broadband Light (BBL) which improves the texture and appearance of the skin.

 Dr Cope stresses the importance of patients stopping smoking at least a few weeks before the surgery as smoking slows blood flow to the skin and increases the chance of healing problems after the surgery.
 Aspirin, anti-inflammatory medications for arthritis, and some vitamins and herbal medications including fish oil can cause bleeding and also need to be stopped 10 days before the surgery.

-Getting your face lift at a Sydney hospital
+Getting your deep plane face lift at a Sydney hospital

-Face lift surgery is performed under general anaesthesia, with the operation taking about 3 hours, and usually requires an overnight stay in hospital.
+Deep plane face lift surgery is performed under general anaesthesia, with the operation taking about 3 hours, and requires an overnight stay in hospital.

-There are many different ways to complete the procedure, but Dr Cope prefers the longest lasting techniques which involve tightening the deeper muscle layer of the face as well as the skin. *Tightening the muscle layer gives a longer lasting result and reduces the tension on the skin closure, which reduces scaring.
+There are many different ways to complete the procedure, but Dr Cope prefers the longest lasting techniques which involve tightening the deeper muscle layer of the face as well as the skin (deep plane facelift). *Tightening the muscle layer gives a longer lasting result than skin-only or mini-lifts, and reduces the tension on the skin closure, which reduces problems with suboptimal scars.

 Incisions are hidden mainly within the hairline, in the natural crease in front of the ear, going under and behind the earlobe and back into the scalp, and usually there is also a small incision under the chin.
 The skin is lifted off the muscle layer and the muscle layer tightened, with any excess fat being removed with liposuction.
 Following this the loose excess skin is removed and the wound closed.